andnorda/Digital-Leksehjelp/README.md

 6. `cd digital-leksehjelp`

+7. Make sure you have the correct environment variables set.
+See the section [Environment variables](#environment-variables) below.

-7. `mrt install` *Note: This will install all the packages listed in smart.json*
+8. `mrt install` *Note: This will install all the packages listed in smart.json*

-8. `meteor run`
+9. This project is pinned to Meteor version 0.6.6.3 for the time being(check it with `meteor --version`, or `cat .meteor/release`).
+If you have the time, please update to a newer version with `meteor update`, and check that everything runs fine.
+If not, run version 0.6.6.3 by running `meteor run`

-9. Browse to localhost:3000.
+10. Browse to localhost:3000.

 Database
 --------